 - Maria – Madrid, Spain

 This was my first visit to Zambia – a lush, tropical but poor country formerly called Northern Rhodesia.
 Zambia’s history is interesting and diverse.
 Much of the country is wild, underdeveloped, and dedicated to conservation projects, national parks, and game management.
 At one time three countries – Zambia, Malawi, and Zimbabwe – made up Rhodesia.
-Purely African, Zambia was an adjustment compared to the more western ways of Southern Africa.
+Pure African, Zambia was an adjustment compared to the more western ways of Southern Africa.

 Zambia was a part of Cecil Rhodes’ vision of a Cape to Cairo Railway.
 Before Rhodes, Scottish missionary David Livingstone had a major impact on the country’s 19th century history.
 Livingstone put Zambia on the European map when he came to Lake Tanganyika in search of the source of the Nile River.

 Zambia’s population is around 15 million and consists of 72 ethnic groups, mostly bantu-speaking.
 It’s a friendly, welcoming country and home to a thriving Asian community and European expatriates, many forced off their farms in neighboring Zimbabwe.

 The first day we covered quite a bit of territory passing through Livingstone on the way to Lusaka and our eventual destination along the Luangwa River – South Luangwa National Park.
 We arrived at our accommodation outside Lusaka after dark.
 The grounds were wet and muddy from a heavy rain earlier in the day.
 Much to our surprise (and sheer horror) the lodge owner’s friendly, enthusiastic dogs :( greeted us – a gigantic mastiff-like mixed breed and several smaller animals.

 We didn’t stay long enough in most places to get laundry done and in the African bush washing machines are hard to find.
 Our next hurdle was dealing with no water or electricity.
 It was a load shedding day and the lodge was in the process of replenishing their water towers.

 Due to its location on the railway Lusaka replaced Livingstone as the capital of Northern Rhodesia.
 Lusaka was the heart of the Zambian independence movement.
 Northern and Southern Rhodesia united in 1953 and created The Republic of Zambia.